Cowabungazz/Travel-Planner-AI-Chatbot/README.md

 6. postman environment
 7. postman collection

-# Context Storage and Retrieval: PINECONE for vector database
+# Context Storage and Context Retrieval: PINECONE for vector database
 How to decide which goes where?
 Define only for postgres for persistent storage and temporary storage, if not defined all will go to either vector database or temporary vector embeddings